darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ![p1.7](p1.7.png)

+* // Blackboard
+  * even.W → final pebble is black.
+      * w = 0 ∧ b = 1.
+  * odd.W → white.
+      * w = 1 ∧ b = 0.

-Now you may complain about this argument that the conjunct of the invariant, that the parity of w doesn’t change, that that is an invention which in general would be hard to make, well that complaint is to a certain extent justified, but fortunately the designing programmer lives in a different situation.
+Now you may complain about this argument that the **conjunct** of the invariant, that the parity of w doesn’t change, that that is an invention which in general would be hard to make, well that complaint is to a certain extent justified, but fortunately the **designing programmer** lives in a different situation.

 He is not offered the ready made program and the rules of the game that I described to you and has to invent the invariant.
 In actual practice, when a programmer develops correctness proof and program hand in hand **he knows the invariant before the program has been written.**